weseemahmed/weseemahmed2.github.io/_posts/2019-05-04-toronto-home-prices.md

 tor_mapdata <- merge(tor_shape, tor_data)
 ```

-Once we have load in our files and merge them by `ID` and now it's ready to be plotted.
+Once we have loaded in our files and merged them by `ID`, we are now ready to be plot.

 ```r
 mapdeck(token=key, style = mapdeck_style("dark"), pitch = 45, location = c(-79.34, 43.71), zoom = 3) %>%